 While some argue that people should not go to Mars because they will contaminate it, others argue that we should not go until we can completely terraform it, potentially destroying all native life.
 This is because Mars cannot offer people the same quality of life as the Earth while all life forms must live under layers of sand, and people cannot go outside without protection from the air pressure and toxic atmosphere.

 In order to terraform Mars, we would have to raise the temperature enough to melt the frozen water and carbon dioxide, producing oceans and clouds.
 The extra carbon dioxide in the atmosphere would create a greenhouse effect and increase the atmospheric pressure.
 Plant life, like plankton, could then be used to create oxygen, which would eventually make the atmosphere breathable.

 The main problem with this is that it'd be difficult for Mars to retain an atmosphere, since it has almost no magnetic field.
 We will not be able to terraform Mars until we can solve this problem, and so it's still not known if people will ever be able to walk freely on the Martian surface.

 If none of this has put you off and you still wish to be the first person on Mars, then keep an eye on the Mars One website, as applications will be opening soon.
 Anyone from any country can apply, although it will help if you have skills in engineering, medicine, biology, or geology, but most importantly, you must be willing to leave behind almost everyone you have ever met in order to embark on the greatest adventure in history.

 UPDATE: As of 2016, Mars One is still selecting candidates.
-They now plan to send their first robotic mission in 2020, rather than 2016, and their first manned mission in 2026, rather than 2022.
+They now plan to send their first robotic mission in 2020, rather than 2016, and their first crewed mission in 2026, rather than 2022.
 You can follow their progress here.
-The ESA still has no launch date for a manned mission to Mars, and NASA still hope to send a person to Mars in the mid-2030s.
+The ESA still has no launch date for a crewed mission to Mars, and NASA still hope to send a person to Mars in the mid-2030s.